Author

 Resistance to Freezing, Smearing, and Condensation

-Printing for frozen food packaging is not only about transferring essential information onto the products’ surface, but it must also survive under freezing temperatures and condensation.
+Printing for frozen food packaging is not only about applying information but also ensuring that printed data remains intact under freezing, humid, and abrasive conditions.

 Read About: Essential Guide to Coding and Marking in the Chemical Industry